Myndex/apca-w3/README.md

 ## _WHAT IS IT?_
 APCA is a contrast assessment method for predicting the perceived contrast between sRGB colors on a computer monitor.
 It has been developed as an assessment method for W3 Silver/WCAG3 accessibility standards relating to content for computer displays and mobile devices, with a focus on readability and understandability.

-The APCA version in this repositiory is licensed to the W3/AGWG per the collaborative agreement with specific limitations and exclusions.
+The APCA version in this repository is licensed to the W3/AGWG per the collaborative agreement with specific limitations and exclusions.
 Please see the license file for details.

 ### Current Library Version: **0.1.9** (w3) (98G4g) _beta_
 - See [Version Information](#version-information) for details.